Repairing cracks in external rendered walls

 Paint the elevation

-If there is a noticable colour difference between the existing render and the repaired crack, you may wish to paint the elevation with webersil P. webersil P is a high performance mineral paint that gives exceptional long term durability and performance, and is available in 160 colours (including weberpral colours).
+If there is a noticable colour difference between the existing render and the repaired crack, you may wish to paint the elevation with webersil P. webersil P is a high performance mineral paint that gives exceptional long term durability and performance, and is available in over 100 colours (including weberpral colours).

 Providing all areas to be painted are clean, dry, and sound, a direct application of webersil P is appropriate.
 The first coat should be diluted with between 10-15% clean water and applied with a medium pile wool paint roller.
 A second coat can be applied undiluted after 24 hours.
 Application should be in a criss-cross pattern ensuring that the paint is applied evenly, minimising any effect on the scraped texture of the